-Dick Gautier ‘Hymie The Robot’ Of Get Smart Passes At 85 [Video]
+Dick Gautier ‘Hymie The Robot’ Of ‘Get Smart’ Passes At 85 [Video]

 — RiotWomenn (@riotwomennn) January 15, 2017

-Gautier was born in Culver City, California but bumped up his career after he was spotted doing comedy in a New York club by famous dancer and choreographer, Gower Champion.
-Gower was the one who urged the comic to audition for the 1960 Broadway production, Bye Bye Birdie.
+Gautier was born in Culver City, California, but bumped up his career after he was spotted doing comedy in a New York club by famous dancer and choreographer, Gower Champion.
+Gower was the one who urged the comic to audition for the 1960 Broadway production Bye Bye Birdie.
 Gautier got the part of Conrad Birdie, an Elvis Presley type singer.
 He earned a Tony nomination for his performance.
 The original Broadway production also starred Dick Van Dyke.

 Bye Bye Birdie was a production that dealt with the massive changes that rock and roll brought to mainstream music, which had previously been influenced by musicals from Tin Pan Alley and Times Square.
-Gautier, also an established saloon singer was not initially keen on the role because he was not a fan of new music.
+Gautier, also an established saloon singer, was not initially keen on the role because he was not a fan of new music.
 However, he changed his mind when the director and Champion told him the show was a satire of music.

 Vale Dick Gautier.
 The genius who played Hymie in "Get Smart".https://t.co/r12XkMyLB9